help-me-mom/ng-mocks/README.md

 There is a `MockComponent` function.
 It covers almost all needs for mock behavior.

-- `MockComponent( MyComponent )` - returns a mock copy of `MyComponent` component.
+- `MockComponent( MyComponent )` - returns a mock class of `MyComponent` component.
-- `MockComponents( MyComponent1, SomeComponent2, ... )` - returns an array of mock components.
+- `MockComponents( MyComponent1, SomeComponent2, ... )` - returns an array of mocks.

-**A mock component out of an angular component** respects its original component as a type of `MockedComponent<T>` and provides:
+**A mock component** respects the interface of its original component as a type of `MockedComponent<T>` and provides:

 - the same `selector`